Codium-ai/pr-agent/docs/docs/usage-guide/automations_and_usage.md

 ## GitHub App

+!!! note "Configurations for PR-Agent Pro"
+    PR-Agent Pro for GitHub is an App, hosted by CodiumAI.
+So all the instructions below are relevant also for PR-Agent Pro users.
+    Same goes for [GitLab webhook](#gitlab-webhook) and [BitBucket App](#bitbucket-app) sections.

 ### GitHub app automatic tools when a new PR is opened

 The [github_app](https://github.com/Codium-ai/pr-agent/blob/main/pr_agent/settings/configuration.toml#L108) section defines GitHub app specific configurations.